 The module name hierarchy is decoupled from the namespace hierarchy.
 In Lean, modules are units of code distribution, while namespaces are units of code organization.
 That is, names defined in the module Greeting.Smile are not automatically in a corresponding namespace Greeting.Smile.
 Modules may place names into any namespace they like, and the code that imports them may open the namespace or not. import is used to make the contents of a source file available, while open makes names from a namespace available in the current context without prefixes.
-In the Lakefile, the line import Lake makes the contents of the Lake module available, while the line open Lake DSL makes the contents of the Lake and Lake.DSL namespaces available without any prefixes.
+In the Lakefile, the line import Lake makes the contents of the Lake module available, while the line open Lake DSL makes the contents of the Lake module available, while the line open Lake DSL makes the contents of the Lake module available available without any prefixes.
 Lake.DSL is opened because opening Lake makes Lake.DSL available as just DSL, just like all other names in the Lake namespace.
 The Lake module places names into both the Lake and Lake.DSL namespaces.